Skip to main content

 Parents of children at basic school have the option to ask the school head for permission to satisfy compulsory school attendance in the form of individual education (home education), which occurs without regular participation in instruction in school.

-For a child with a serious mental disability who is not able to attend even a special basic school, the educational department of a regional authority can (on the basis of an expert assessment and with the agreement of the child's parent or guardian) provide a substitute form of education that meets the child's needs.
+For a child with a serious mental disability who is not able to attend even a special basic school, the educational department of a regional authority can (on the basis of an expert assessment and with the agreement of the child's parent or legal representative) provide a substitute form of education that meets the child's needs.

 Satisfying compulsory school attendance abroad or in a foreign school in Czechia